Complete Guide to The Perfect Golf Setup – Part 6

 - As the club lowers to touch the ground behind the ball, flex your knees slightly (Photo 3).
 Avoid making the mistake of many amateur golfers by over-bending your knees.

+Don’t forget to see this golf posture drill to test your own posture and to get a good feel for keeping your back flat.
 There’s a really quick and useful exercise that you can do at home to further help your posture.
 It only takes 10 seconds and it will give you a good feel for whether you’re maintaining a nice, flat back (that isn’t slumped or too upright):